andreasoprani/T2VT-RL/README.md

 ## Lambda sensitivity and tuning

 We have tested the sensitivity of the parameter lambda and we have provided a heuristic for auto-tuning.
-A grid of lambda values (step=0.1) and the heuristic can be tested (on the two-room environment) with the following script:
+A grid of lambda values (step=0.1) and the heuristic can be tested (on the two-room and three-room environments) with the following script:

 ```
 python3 additions/experiments/rooms/run_test_lambda.py